The Hartford Bishops’ Foundation, Inc.

 One of its first Foundation initiatives was the development of a Master Plan Concept for the St. Joseph Cathedral campus, to make the principal Church of the Archdiocese a dynamic presence in the community.

 Assisting Archbishop Blair as Vice President and Treasurer of the Foundation is the Very Reverend Steven C. Boguslawski, O.P., Vicar General and Moderator of the Curia, and as Secretary, the Very Reverend James A. Shanley, Rector of the Cathedral of St. Joseph.
-John LaFramboise is serving as Executive Director, overseeing day-to-day operations.
-He has managed major capital campaigns for churches, hospitals, academic institutions, and cultural organizations.
+John LaFramboise is serving as lead consultant to the Foundation’s leadership.
+He has consulted on major capital campaigns for churches, hospitals, academic institutions, and cultural organizations.